learnscripture/learnscripture.net/docs/ftl_primer.rst

 a       link          Please <a href="/login/">log in</a> to continue     Please `log in </login/>`_ to continue
 ======  ============  ==================================================  =================================

-Notice for the "``a``" tag, inside the open ``<a>`` there is something extra - an ``href`` attribute.
-Attributes are used to put some extra information into the HTML, and there are many different attribute possible.
+Notice for the "``a``" example, inside the opening ``<a>`` tag there is something extra - an ``href`` attribute.
+Attributes are used to put some extra information into the HTML, and there are many different attributes possible.
 This ``href`` attribute is the ‘target’ of the link - the place you go if the link is clicked.
-Normally this should not be changed, but the words the link tags go around can be changed according to the conventions of your language.
+Normally this should not be changed but should be copied into the translation.
+However, the position of the link in the sentence (i.e. words the link tags go around) can be changed according to the conventions of your language.

 Sometimes you will see other attributes in tags - normally these do not need to be changed, but should copied into the translation.

 If you have any other questions please ask!